stormfire-ll/WebTechProject_TripPlanner/README.md

-# WebTechProject_TripPlanner
-SS23, Web Application
+# SS23, Web Application

-This is working repository of Team AF
+Welcome to the working repository of Team AF!

+## Project: TriPPlanner

-Our Project is called TriPPlanner, our goal is to create an Application to help You manage your trips, which we find is often challanging.
+Our goal is to create an application to help you manage your trips, as we believe it can be a challenging task.

+## Team Members

+- Ting Lee
+- Florentina Hajdini
+- Maksym Lystopad

-Made by Ting Lee, Florentina Hajdini, Maksym Lystopad as a part of WTP Project assignment, 2023
+This project is a part of the WTP Project assignment for the year 2023.

+Feel free to explore the code and contribute to the development of TriPPlanner.
+We appreciate any feedback and contributions!